-Harrison Township man charged with driving drunk in fatal December crash
+Harrison Twp. man accused of OWI in fatal crash

 Macomb County’s prosecutor has charged the driver who police say veered into oncoming traffic and caused the death of a Windsor, Ontario, man in December.